US STOCKS-Futures higher on drop in new coronavirus cases

 China on Wednesday reported its lowest number of new coronavirus cases since January, lending weight to a prediction by its top medical adviser for the outbreak to end by April, even as the death toll in the country rose to more than 1,100 people.
 However, it was still unclear to what extent economic growth would take a hit from the virus outbreak that has killed more than 1,100 people, shuttered businesses in China and roiled financial markets late January.

 Most experts believe China faces a short but sharper economic shock than originally thought, one that will be felt around the world.
-Still, the benchmark S&P 500 has climbed more than 4.5% from late January lows as largely positive fourth-quarter earnings, encouraging U.S. economic data and stimulus from China spurred demand for risk despite concerns about the virus outbreak.
+Still, the benchmark S&P 500 has climbed more than 4.5% from late January lows as largely positive fourth quarter earnings, encouraging U.S. economic data and stimulus from China spurred a demand for risk despite concerns about the virus outbreak.

 The S&P 500 and Nasdaq hit record closing highs on Tuesday.
 At 7:08 a.m.
 ET, Dow e-minis were up 120 points, or 0.41%.
 S&P 500 e-minis were up 12.25 points, or 0.36% and Nasdaq 100 e-minis were up 45.25 points, or 0.47%.